andrewgazelka/andrewgazelka.github.io/_posts/2023-04-06-gpt4-hals-and-rest-libs.markdown

 GPT-4 makes it much easier to implement logic that combines multiple REST or PAC calls.
 While reading documentation to combine these calls is not too difficult, it can be time-consuming.
 Using GPT-4, you can feed in the REST API/reference manual docs and obtain code that works for your specific use case, saving a considerable amount of time.
-Even without the docs, GPT-4 can often still generate code that often works, though it may require some modifications.
+Since the task of transferring from the style of an english doc to code is not creating new knowledge—but just style transferring—GPT-4 generally performs quite well.
+Even without docs, GPT-4 usually still generates code that mostly works—albeit with a few modifications.

 ### Using an `svd` file to generate a PAC